 If possible, all three samples should be presented to the panelist at once (ideal case), and the panelist should be instructed to taste/smell/touch the samples from left to right.

-The six possible order combinations should be randomized across panelist (all possible combinations or minimum 2 replications recommended).
+The six possible order combinations should be randomized across panelists (all possible combinations or minimum 2 replications recommended).

 The panelist is instructed to identify the odd sample and record his answer.

-Triangle discriminant analysis in r, based on following function can calculate.
+Triangle discriminant analysis in r, based on the following function can calculate.

 discrim(10, 15, method = "triangle", statistic = "score",conf.level = 0.90)

-Duo-Trio Test is used for finding sensory difference between two samples exit or not.
-This is alternate to triangle test.
+Duo-Trio Test is used for finding the sensory difference between two samples exit or not.
+This is an alternate to the triangle test.